 Safety too, was of major concern to Dan, and he said it was this, more than anything else, that caused him to sever his ties with the project.
 According to Dan there is a serious flaw in the construction design when disassembling the amp to work on it.
 Apparently the ground can be disconnected from the preamp, while the high voltage stays connected and this can be very dangerous.
 Apparently on a sales and promotion tour Dan said the demonstration amps 'blew up' one out of four times.

-Finances were, of course, an equal determining factor.
+Finances were, of course, an equally determining factor.
 According to Craig Buzzart "The Dan Armstrong amps were killed, at least in California, by the electrical inspector for LA county.
 While the amps were UL approved, this was not enough for LA county where much of Dan's products sold.
 While Underwriters Labratories are accepted as safe everywhere else in the land, Dan needed LA approval to sell them as LA has their own code which was way above and beyond the ratings of Underwriters Labratories."

 Craig continued, adding "Unfortunately by the time anyone knew any of this, many of Dan's amps had been sold in LA county and so there were penalties and fines to be paid which came to a fair sum of money.
 These fines, coupled with additional funds that would have to be paid out for any future amplifiers sales in this region, coupled with several issues Dan was already having with Boosey & Hawkes" (most likely the issues mentioned above) "all ruined the project, and Dan decided it was just easier to get out altogether."

-Once Dan removed himself from the project Boosey & Hawkes had by then produced a fair number of these amps and were ready to ship them to dealers world-wide.
-Since they could no longer use Dans name on the amps, and, since they had orders for these amps, the Dan Armstrong nameplates were removed and the amps were updated with the name 'EQ'.
-It is unknown for sure how many of these 'EQ' amps are out there, as no one seems to have seen one, but according to Dan he was told that they were going to rename the amp.
-Dan never did find out if they fixed that safety flaw or whether they just shipped them as they were, and one cannot help but wonder if they ever really did change the name or whether it was just something told to Dan to pacify him.
+As stated above by Dan himself in his coorespondence - by the time Dan had removed himself from the project, Boosey & Hawkes had produced a fair number of these amps and were ready to ship them to dealers world-wide.
+Since they could no longer use Dans name on the amps, and, since they had orders for these amps, the Dan Armstrong nameplates were removed and replaced with the name 'EQ'.
+It is unknown for sure how many of these 'EQ' amps are out there, as they seem to be quite rare today.
+I had never seen one of these 'EQ' amps myself, and quite frankly, I never thought I would.
+But in May of 2012, Andrew Warren wrote in and informed me that he had located one of these 'rare birds' which can be seen below.
+Photos courtesy of Andrew Warren.

 menu